 - Writing is an act of faith, not a trick of grammar.

-White was an American writer.
-He was the co-author of the English language style guide, The Elements of Style, which is commonly known as “Strunk & White”.
-He wrote books for children, including Charlotte’s Web, Stuart Little and The Trumpet of the Swan.
+Elwyn Brooks White was a leading American essayist, author, humourist, poet, and literary stylist.
+He was co-author of the English language style guide, The Elements of Style, which is commonly referred to as “Strunk & White”.
+He wrote books for children, and his most popular titles include Charlotte’s Web, Stuart Little, and The Trumpet of the Swan.
 Follow this link to find out where E.B.
 White wrote his books.